 To prevent any further action, please pay your bill in full:

-Your summons will include a payment plan that will clear what you owe.
+Your summons will include a letter showing a payment plan to clear what you owe.

-This means that you do not have to pay the full balance in one go, but you must pay the instalments by the due dates shown on the letter.
+This means you will not have to pay the full balance in one go, but you must make the payments by the due dates shown on the letter.

 The application for a liability order will continue for any balance due at the time of the court date.
-As long as you are up to date with your payments, no further action will be taken.
+If you're up to date with your payments, no further action will be taken.

-If you cannot afford the instalments suggested in the letter, please complete a personal information form:
+If you cannot afford the payments shown on the letter, or we have advised you to make an offer, please complete a personal information form: